Skip to content

 }

-response = schedule.create(non_recurring_schedule_dict)
+response = client.schedule.create(non_recurring_data)

 Updating a Schedule